ch-alekhya/Adobe/README.md

    1.Clone the repo into any of the directory (Example /home/adobe)
    2. Change into directory /home/adobe
    3. simple check .
 Execute "ls" command to see "src" directory, pom.xml, Dockerfile
-   4. Install maven if its not installed [maven](http://maven.apache.org/install.html)
-   5. run "mvn clean install"
+   4. run "mvn clean install"
-   6. run "ls" command and you can see "target" folder created
+   5. run "ls" command and you can see "target" folder created

    ### Running as Docker container